Arizona State vs. Washington State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Arizona State and its opponents have combined for 51.5 points only twice this season.
+- Arizona State has combined with its opponents to put up more than 52.5 points only twice this year.

-- So far this season, 50% of Washington State's games (4/8) have had more combined points than Saturday's total of 51.5.
+- So far this season, 50% of Washington State's games (4/8) have had more combined points than Saturday's over/under of 52.5.

-- Saturday's total is five points lower than the two team's combined 56.5 points per game average.

-- The 44 combined points per game that these two squads have allowed this season are 7.5 fewer than the 51.5 over/under in this contest.
+- The two teams combine to score 56.5 points per game, four more than the total in this contest.

+- These two squads combine to allow 44 points per game, 8.5 fewer than this contest's over/under.

-- The Sun Devils and their opponents have scored an average of 52.1 points per game in 2021, 0.6 more than Saturday's total.
+- The average total in Sun Devils games this season is 52.1, 0.4 points fewer than Saturday's over/under of 52.5 .

-- In 2021, games involving the Cougars have averaged a total of 58.3 points, 6.8 more than the set total in this contest.

 Arizona State Stats and Trends

-- Arizona State has three wins against the spread in seven games this year.
+- In Arizona State's seven games this season, it has three wins against the spread.

 - The Sun Devils have yet to cover the spread this season when favored by 15 points or more.

-- Arizona State is 3-1 against the spread and 5-0 overall in games when it records more than 25.1 points.
+- When Arizona State scores more than 25.1 points, it is 3-1 against the spread and 5-0 overall.

-- When Arizona State totals more than 391.4 yards, the team is 3-2 against the spread and 5-1 overall.
+- Arizona State is 3-2 against the spread and 5-1 overall when the team totals more than 391.4 yards.

-- This year, the Sun Devils have 10 turnovers, five fewer than the Cougars have takeaways (15).
+- The Sun Devils have turned the ball over 10 times this season, five fewer than the Cougars have forced (15).

 - Find the latest spread and moneyline odds for Arizona State at SISportsbook.